 THE SINGLE MOST IMPORTANT THING YOU CAN DO IS SHOW UP.
 Be there.
 And not just in the weeks after but a month, months and years down the road.

 - Listen to me, whether I’m laughing or crying and let me talk about my deceased loved one.

 - Set up a standing date to just be together.

 - Don’t give advice, just listen and empathize.

 - Don’t tell me: “He’s at peace now”, “He’s in a better place now”, or “He’s out of pain now”.
 First, it doesn’t take away the pain.
 It just makes me feel more alone than ever knowing you have NO IDEA how little those platitudes matter.
 Secondarily, your belief system may not be mine; you have no idea where he/she is.

 Grief is not easy for anyone but being a kind, thoughtful friend WILL always be remembered.
 And please forgive me for the times I seem not to care, or come across as ungrateful or rude.
 My mind and my heart are overwhelmed.
 You are appreciated.

-For a downloadable pdf on Giving good support click here.
+For more ideas, explanations, and TANGIBLE ways to help sign up for an email and downloadable pdf on Giving good support click here.